theshivamgiri/theshivamgiri/README.md

 ### 👨‍💻 About Me

 <p>
-  I am a [Your Role] with a strong passion for building innovative and efficient solutions.
+  I am an associate product manager with a strong passion for building innovative and efficient solutions.
 My journey in technology started with [mention your starting point or a key inspiration].
 I thrive on turning complex problems into simple, beautiful, and intuitive designs.
 </p>